Professor, Department of Physics, Astronomy and Geosciences

-Smolyaninova and her students are working on two Defense Advanced Research Projects Agency (DARPA)-funded projects and two TU-funded projects presently.
+Smolyaninova and her students are working on an Office of Naval Research (ONR)-funded project and a TU-funded project presently.
 She includes her students in real, hands-on work to prepare them for their own careers after graduation, regardless of whether their paths will include scientific research.

 “In my lab students perform different tasks: they design and assemble scientific apparatus, fabricate samples, write apparatus control and data acquisition computer programs, perform different types of measurements, analyze data, and prepare their presentations.
 It is impossible to imagine my research without my students in the lab,” Smolyaninova stressed.
-“I have an excellent team of students working in my lab now: William Zimmerman, Sabrina Searfoss, Bryan Augstein and William Korzi.”
+“I have an excellent team of students working in my lab now: William Korzi, Jonathon Cartelli and Kent Hess.”

 Over the years, she has co-authored more than 70 national or international conference papers or presentations with undergraduate students, and three publications co-authored by students have generated attention from outlets like BBC News, Physics World, EurekAlert!
 (AAAS), MIT Technology Review, ExtremeTech and The Economist.